GOP tax plan may offer little aid for many in middle class

-WASHINGTON – House Republicans have stressed that the tax plan they unveiled Thursday is tailored to benefit America's middle class.
-Just how much it would remains uncertain based on the details that have been provided so far.
+WASHINGTON – How much of the House GOP tax plan is tailored to benefit America's middle class?
+That's uncertain based on the details that have been provided so far.

 Continue Reading Below